 The University of Illinois at Chicago Circle was created between 1963 and 1968 as an “instant campus” in response to major growth in college enrollment following WWII.
 Its Brutalist design by Walter Netsch and SOM became a nationally recognized model for other campuses across the country, even as it displaced thousands of neighborhood residents and sparked local grassroots protests.
-This two-hour walking tour will explore the buildings and spaces at UIC that have delighted and frustrated users since the day they opened.
+This tour will include virtual visits to the buildings and spaces at UIC that have delighted and frustrated users since the day they opened.
 The tour will conclude with a live Q&A.

 Duration: 1 hour with live component and Q&A